MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 # Great work\!

 You showed some impressive data skills today.
-We’ll be in touch when we receive funding for loon survey 2021.
+We’ll be in touch for *Loon Survey 2022*.
 Stay tuned\!

 ##